Adam And Eve

 *Authority and Discernment

-Proverbs 3.5, concerns drawing discernment (wisdom) from the spirit, couched within the nature of confidence or sharing confidentially with God, to commune and learn his ways; v.
+Proverbs 3.5, concerns drawing discernment (wisdom) from the spirit, couched within the nature of confidence or sharing confidentiality with God, to commune and learn His ways; v.
 6, infers to seek Him first (recognize Him) so that wisdom can be imparted, correctly dividing thy pathway.
 The relationship with God and personal pathway are always connected.
-Most religious writings address these two attributes as do most sermons, whether mentioned directly or not.
+Most religious writings and sermons involve these two scriptures (v.
+5-6), whether mentioned directly or not.

 The ‘true self’, the spiritual self, is exchanged for the ‘false self’, the deluded self, which will become what we call ‘the mortal sleep’.